 If you are dealing with annoying flyaway hairs, it may be because of broken hair strands from heat styling and tight hairstyles.

 The age-old trick for taming flyaways still stands, but now we have better products to enhance its effectiveness.
-To avoid giving your strands a crunchy look, use a flexible, lightweight hairspray such as our Flex Hairspray, which offers a medium hold that is touchable and brushable, so you can mold your flyaways without disrupting them.
+To avoid giving your strands a crunchy look, use a flexible, lightweight hairspray such as our Flex Hairspray.
+This hair product offers a medium hold that is touchable and easy to brush, so you can mold your flyaways without disrupting them.

-When all else fails (which it won’t), bobby pins will be your best friend.
-Use them amply to keep flyaway strands from, well, flying away.
-Thankfully, visible hair pins and clips are in-fashion, so you can use them to create many stylish hairstyles for frizzy hair.
-Combine this trick with pomade, oil, or hairspray to encourage hairs to stay pinned.
+When all else fails (which it won’t), bobby pins will be your best friend to manage unruly hair.
+Use a bobby pin to keep flyaway strands from, well, flying away.
+Thankfully, visible hair

-There may not be one magic solution for how to get rid of flyaway hair, but when you confront the cause from the start and equip your beauty toolkit with products that will tame what flyaways remain, these pesky strands won’t stand a chance.
+There may not be one magic solution for getting rid of flyaway hair, but when you confront the cause from the start and equip your beauty toolkit with products that will tame what flyaways remain, these stubborn strands won’t stand a chance.

 If your annoying flyaway strands are caused by hair damage, switch to nourishing hair products that will strengthen from root to tip.
-By switching to the right hair products, you’ll be able to reverse breakage and get one step closer to beautiful, healthy hair.
+By From straight hair to curly hair, if your pesky flyaways are caused by hair damage, switch to nourishing hair products that will strengthen from root to tip.
+By switching to the right hair repair products, you’ll be able to reverse breakage and get one step closer to beautiful, healthy hair.